CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint1.md

 ## User stories

 ### The process of selecting user stories
-In our Sprint 1 planning session, we narrowed down the list of user stories required for our application's minimum-viable-product (MVP) by ranking features from the [North-Star](RecipeAppRequirementSpec.md#feature-summary-and-user-stories) as :
+In our Sprint 1 planning session, we narrowed down the list of user stories required for our application's minimum-viable-product (MVP) by ranking features from the [North-Star](RecipeAppRequirementSpec.md#feature-summary-and-user-stories) as:
 * **P0** : Bare minimum functionality for the app to be useful
 * **P1** : Functionality that is not absolutely necessary but would be frequently used and beneficial to users
 * **P2** : Nice-to-have but the app would still function well without it